shabeer-syed/acesinehrs/_pages/starterguide.md

 {% include base_path %}

-Welcome to the marvellous world of EHRs!
-This page provides a guide to get you started using measuring intervenable and clinically relevant ACEs using EHRs of families presenting to healthcare throughout the early life course.
+Welcome to the marvellous world of Electronic Health Records (EHRs)!
+This page provides a guide to get you started incorporating validated indicators, code lists and scripts for measuring intervenable and clinically relevant ACEs in EHRs.

 # How does it work?
 ---